frank038/Qt5simplearchiver/README.md

 - items can be added and deleted from the archive
 - it is possible to create a completely new archive.

 Limitations: Drag and drop, for item extraction, only works with my file manager SimpleFM and my Qt5desktop program because of a custom mimetype.
-By default the files are extracted without any parent folders; a button in the toolbar can change this behaviour.
+By default the files are extracted with the parent folders; a button in the toolbar can change this behaviour.
 The files to open/read will be extracted in the /tmp directory first.
 Folder cannot be opened by double clicking.
 Icons: only folder for folders and file for not folders.